Ya Mustafa, Nur-ul-Huda, Sani Tera Koi Nahin – Ustad Nusrat Fateh Ali Khan’s Beautiful Naat

 While the word ‘epic’ has almost lost its authenticity due to the reason it is used so frequently in music, when we talk about Nusrat Fateh Ali Khan the word epic is truly legitimate.

-Living a short life Nusrat recorded more than 150 studio albums and composed more Qawwalis han any other Qawwal ever did in his lifetime
+Living a short life Nusrat recorded more than 150 studio albums and composed more Qawwalis than any other Qawwal ever did in his lifetime.
+Nusrat Fateh Ali Khan songs remain a treasure for all fans of Qawwali and Sufi Music.

 Nusrat Fateh Ali was truly a musical genius and a prodigy.
 During his initial Qawwa training in childhood his family was against him becoming a Qawwal, due to his shrill voice he had.
 Nusrat Sahib’s family even recommended him to become a doctor because he was a hard worker.
 He was truly a workaholic who worked day and night to improve his voice quality and try a versatile range of music genres that include Qawwalis, Ghazal, Punjabi Sufiana Kalam and more.